Screenly/cli/docs/CommandLineHelp.md

 ###### **Subcommands:**

-* `login` — Logins with the token and stores it for further use if it's valid.
-You can set API_TOKEN environment variable to override used API token
+* `login` — Logs in with the provided token and stores it for further use if valid.
+You can set the API_TOKEN environment variable to override the stored token
-* `logout` — Logouts and removes stored token
+* `logout` — Logs out and removes the stored token
 * `screen` — Screen related commands
 * `asset` — Asset related commands
 * `playlist` — Playlist related commands